Call Button

 Menstrual Headache

-It is common for women in Brisbane to experience migraines with their menstrual cycle.
-60% of women migraineurs regularly experience their symptoms with their menstrual cycle, and 14 % will exclusively experience them at this time.
+It is common for women in Sydney to experience migraines with their menstrual cycle.
+60% of female migraineurs regularly experience their symptoms with their menstrual cycle, and 14 % will exclusively experience them at this time.
 The symptoms are those of a classic migraine, or migraine with aura.
-Pain is often unilateral, and described a moderate to severe throbbing.
+Pain is often unilateral, and described as moderate to severe throbbing.

 In these cases, having your migraines thoroughly assessed is essential to have a good recovery.